 There’s more to charitable giving than you may realize.
 Here’s one method that provides flexibility and can help maximize your impact.

-While you may think of charitable donations as writing a check or transferring assets to a nonprofit, there’s another option.
-If you’re planning to give to charity before the end of the year but need more time to decide where to direct those assets, a donor advised fund (DAF) may be a good option.
+There are approaches to philanthropy beyond the contribution of assets directly to a nonprofit.
+If you’re planning to give to charity before the end of the year but need more time to decide where to ultimately direct those assets, or would like to donate to a number of different causes over the course of many years, a donor advised fund (DAF), such as MS GIFT, may be a good option.
 Administered by a 501(c)(3) public charity, a DAF manages charitable donations on your behalf, while giving you important—and immediate—benefits.

 DAFs offer several important features.
-Because DAFs are public charities, you’ll receive the full tax benefit when you contribute to the fund, even if:
+Because DAFs are public charities, you’ll be eligible for a federal charitable income tax deduction when you contribute to the fund, even if:

 - You want to delay decisions on where your money is going in order to develop a more thoughtful and impactful giving strategy